mayaanne/foundations/week-1/git-and-github-intro/git-add-remote-sync-fork.md

 - understand how to keep forks in sync.

 ## Summary
-When we make important updates to the curriculum (on our repo), you'll need to tell Git how to get those changes.
+When we make important updates to the curriculum, you'll need to tell Git how to get those changes.
-You'll do this by a by setting remotes, fetching and at mergining into your own copy.
+You'll do this by setting remotes, fetching and at merging changes into your own copy.

 ## Exploration and Application